taniannguyen/School_District_Analysis/README.md

 ## Summary
 Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs were math averages decreased by